Amina-Razzaq/Myntra-clone/README.md

 # Myntra-clone
-This is my first project using  Html and Css
+This is my first Git Repository using  HTML and CSS Author- Amina Razzaq